This year can be different. Here's a step-by-step guide to minimizing your turkey day trash.

-If you want a quick and easy way to plot out the proper number of servings for each of your dishes, check out the Natural Resources Defence Council’s “Guest-imator” tool.
-This widget lets you enter the number of guests you expect (divided into appetite categories for added precision) and the types and number of dishes you hope to make, then spits out recommended servings for each recipe.
+For a quick and easy way to plot out the proper number of servings for each of your dishes, check out the Natural Resources Defense Council's "Guest-imator" tool.
+This widget lets you enter the number of people you expect (divided into appetite categories for added precision) and the types and number of dishes you hope to make, then spits out recommended servings for each recipe.

 This might sound crazy, but consider ditching the turkey

 Most chefs recommend a pound of turkey per guest.
 But you'd be hard-pressed to find a bird smaller than 10 pounds or so in your local grocery store, so smaller family gatherings are bound to end up with way too much meat.
 If you're expecting fewer than a dozen people, consider some alternatives to a whole bird.
 You could make a stuffed turkey breast, spatchcock and roast a chicken instead, go with another sort of meat entirely, or go totally meat free—the sides are the best part, anyway!

 Assuming you don't swap the turkey for a giant piece of red meat, you're almost certainly going to make your meal more environmentally friendly if you don't gobble a gobbler.

 It’s easy to open a hundred tabs’ worth of recipes and use Thanksgiving as an excuse to make them all.
 But being choosier with your menu can go a long way.